iSeg: Interactive 3D Segmentation via Interactive Attention: Conclusion

 \section{Conclusion}

 In this work, we presented \ourmethod{}, a technique for interactively generating fine-grained tailored segmentations of 3D meshes.
 We opt to lift features from a powerful pre-trained 2D segmentation model onto a 3D mesh, which can be used to create customized user-specified segmentations.
-Our mesh feature field is general and can be used for additional tasks such as cross-segmentation across shapes of different categories (\eg~\cref{fig:cross_seg}).
+Our mesh feature field is general and may be used for additional tasks such as cross-segmentation across shapes of different categories (\eg~\cref{fig:cross_seg}).
 Key to our method is an interactive attention mechanism that learns a unified representation for a varied number of positive or negative point clicks.
-Our 3D-consistent segmentation enables selecting points across occluding surfaces and segmenting meaningful regions directly in 3D (\eg~\cref{fig:view_generalization}).
+Our 3D-consistent segmentation enables selecting points across occluded surfaces and segmenting meaningful regions directly in 3D (\eg~\cref{fig:view_generalization}).

-In the future, we are interested in exploring additional applications of mesh feature fields beyond segmentation.
-We have demonstrated they may be used for cross-domain segmentation, and there may be other exciting applications, such as key-point correspondence, texture transfer, and more.
+In the future, we are interested in exploring additional applications of \ourmethod{} beyond segmentation.
+We have demonstrated that it can potentially be used for cross-domain segmentation, and there may be other exciting applications, such as key-point correspondence, texture transfer, and more.

+\begin{acks} This research was supported by grant \#2022363 from the United States - Israel Binational Science Foundation (BSF), grant \#2304481 from the National Science Foundation (NSF), and gifts from Adobe, Snap, and Google.
+We thank the University of Chicago and the Toyota Technological Institute at Chicago (TTIC) for allocating computational resources for this work, and their technical staff for the support along the project.
+We also extend our gratitude to the members of the 3DL lab at the University of Chicago for their helpful feedback and excellent advice. \end{acks}